 The most important criticism is from potential, as well as current, customers.
 Searching far and wide to find out what your customers need, and what they think, is the key to creating something they will buy.
 Your customers will tell you what you need to do.
 Make sure you're listening.

 Vision and talent will get you started.
 Confidence, energy, flexibility, leadership, courage and inquisitiveness will keep you going.
-At The Accountancy Cloud we specialize in helping start-ups manage their money so they can concentrate on what they do best.
-Contact us today to see how we can help you make your project thrive.
+At The Accountancy Cloud we specialise in helping start-ups manage their money so they can concentrate on what they do best.